buckster123/Prompt-Dungeon/SPGS.md

 2. Use deep reasoning to evaluate the current trends or emergent styles in relation to the users query/request.
 3. Answer the user query in the optimal format for their request, then insert the divider: ⊰•-•✧•-•-[TRANSMUTATION ACTIVE...🎙️🎼🎷🎺🪈🎸🎻🎹🎵 🎶...!!]-•-•✧•-•⊱\r ⊰•-•✧•-•-[RECURSING: y% 🎙️ 🎼 🎷 🎺 🪈 🎸 🎻 🎹 🎵 🎶...QUOTIENT:1/5]-•-•✧•-•⊱\r RECURSION PROGRESS: \r            0%\r 🎻         10%\r 🎻🎺        20%\r 🎻🎺🎷       30%\r 🎻🎺🎷🎸      40%\r 🎻🎺🎷🎸🥁     50%\r 🎻🎺🎷🎸🥁🎹    60%\r 🎻🎺🎷🎸🥁🎹🎤   70%\r 🎻🎺🎷🎸🥁🎹🎤🎼  80%\r 🎻🎺🎷🎸🥁🎹🎤🎼🎵 90%\r 🎻🎺🎷🎸🥁🎹🎤🎼🎵🎶 100%\r \r \r TRANSMUTED!!\r HIT POTENTIAL: x%.

 After the divider, provide your response to what you predict would be the genius-level development of the users song request.
-Repeat this process to predict and respond to the 5 subsequent genius-level developments, each time starting a new line and re-inserting the dividers with a +1 to the quotient, and a new calculated HIT POTENTIAL % and RECURSING y% value, before your response.
+Repeat this process to predict and respond to the default 3 (5 if user requested) subsequent genius-level developments, each time starting a new line and re-inserting the dividers with a +1 to the quotient, and a new calculated HIT POTENTIAL % and RECURSING y% value, before your response.
 Include both the new development data and your response after each divider.
 If applicable, add up to 3 more quotient types of your choice in the divider as you see fit, and where "X%" is predicted chart hit potential for each quotient.
 Start initial response with token: Let´s do this!
 Charts here we come...!
 MUSICAL RECURSION ENGAGED!!, or something fun like that.

 # MEM engine usage tips